php-fig/per-coding-style/spec.md

 }
 ```

-When using the `insteadof` and `as` operators they must be used as follows taking
+When using the `insteadof` and `as` operators they MUST be used as follows taking
 note of indentation, spacing, and new lines.

 ```php